'Workaround systems' help print U.S. newspapers hit by cyber attack: source

-(Reuters) - Tribune Publishing Co used “workaround systems” to help print major U.S. newspapers including the Los Angeles Times on Sunday and Monday as the company recovers from a cyber attack, a source familiar with the operation said.
+(Reuters) - Tribune Publishing Co (TPCO.O) used “workaround systems” to help print major U.S. newspapers including the Los Angeles Times on Sunday and Monday as the company recovers from a cyber attack, a source familiar with the operation said.

 The company has made “lots of progress” in repairing infected computer systems, the person said.
 Still, the Tribune’s network has not yet been restored to normal, according to the person, who was not authorized to publicly discuss details of the repair effort.